HorizonRobotics/alf/docs/notes/knowledge_base.rst

-However, it is important to note that ``HindsightExperienceTransformer``, ``FrameStacker`` or any data transformer that need to access the replay buffer for additional data need to be before all other data transformers.
+However, it is important to note that ``HindsightExperienceTransformer``, ``FrameStacker`` or any data transformer that need to access the replay buffer directly for data needs to happen before all other data transformers.

 The reason is the following: In off policy training, the replay buffer stores raw input w/o being processed by any data transformer.
 If say